[ add the Congregation Beth Israel print logo here ]

 Shabbaton at the Coast

 Join CBI staff for a coastal Shabbaton!
-Rain or shine (or both… within the same half hour… this is the Oregon coast after all), students will enjoy games, treks, and build community at a beautiful house by the sea.
-This weekend away from it all will give students a chance to solidify friendships beyond our campus and be a fun sneak peek at all the excitement and adventure that CBI travel can offer in their high school years.
+Rain or shine (or both… within the same half hour… this is the Oregon coast after all), students will enjoy games, treks, and build community at a BB Camp.
+You’ll celebrate Shabbat with sand between your toes, learn the culture and history of the Grand Ronde people, solidify friendships beyond our campus, and get a fun sneak peek at all the excitement and adventure that CBI travel can offer in their high school years.

 Social Justice in Los Angeles